panzertonBirdsong/oss-repo-panz4/labs/lab-04/report.md

 As a project that does not have an explicit licence, the freedom of using/modifying/(re)distributing this project is undefiened.
 Troubles including legal considerations may come after using this project.
 Once the freedom of a project is explicitly defined by a license, the developer of the project cannot revoke the license and thus the permissions cannot be revoked.

 ## Part5
+I would more agree with the second explaination -- Mind Share.
+Making web an open source project would lead to contributions from all over the world.
+Contributions from a whole community would significantly reduce the work load the original team had.
+In addition, users in community might have better understanding on the furture development of the project as users knew their needs.

+## Part6
+History: the precursors of Linux is a GNU project with a goal of creating a "complete Unix-compatible software system" composed entirely of free software.
+Goal: Linux is an open-source Unix-like operating system based on Linux kernel.
+Philosophy: "free" is one among three(other two: "freak", "x").
+As GPL V2 License is a free software license, it meets the requirements of Linux by giving permmisions of free copy and distribution.